Abinayarajendran25/Dowhitle-internship-progress/README.md

 # Day 17 - 29 May 2026
 # Learned Today
 - Today, I watched the video shared by you and learned the concepts explained in it.
 I also updated the related learning progress and notes in GitHub for future reference and project understanding.
+# Day 18 - 30 May 2026
+# Learned Today
+# Topic: Project Manager Agent
+- Today, I learned about the Project Manager Agent and its role in managing project workflows using AI.
+The Project Manager Agent helps in task planning, progress tracking, resource allocation, deadline monitoring, and team coordination.
+It acts as a central system for organizing project activities and improving overall project efficiency.
+- # Learning Outcome
+- Understanding Project Manager Agent architecture
+- Task planning and workflow management
+- Project progress tracking techniques